-The Care Coordination Plan Worksheet should be a “snapshot” of what is happening with your child now, and can be updated regularly.
+The Care Coordination Plan Worksheet is a great starting point and should be a “snapshot” of what is happening with your child now, and can be updated regularly.
 The plan can be shared with those providing care for your child.

 Be prepared for your next medical appointment.